-The 7 non-dischargeable debts, and How to Discharge Many of Them Anyway
+The non-dischargeable debts, and How to Discharge Some of Them

 The normal reason for contesting a bankruptcy is you filed on one of seven non-dischargeable debts from section 11 United States Code 523 of the bankruptcy code that may not be discharged in bankruptcy.

-- Taxes over 2 years old are dischargeable in bankruptcy!
-Taxes must be 3 years old, you must have filed returns at least 2 years ago, no assessments within 240 days, you can avoid liens on homes in bankruptcy for the amounts over the unprotected equity in the home, there must be no fraud involved, and any offer in compromise or bankruptcy will increase time periods.
-In a Chapter 13 bankruptcy taxes penalties and interest are treated as unsecured debt.
+To be dischargeable, Taxes must be 3 years old, you must have filed returns at least 2 years ago, there must be no assessments within 240 day.
+Taxes are largely a timing issue.
+You can discharge the unsecured non priority part of the tax debt.
+And you can value the liens on homes in bankruptcy to reduce and pay them over time.
+But there must be no fraud involved, and any offer in compromise or bankruptcy will increase time periods.
+In a Chapter 13 bankruptcy taxes penalties and interest on the unsecured tax debt is treated as unsecured debt.

-- Criminal Acts and Intentional Injuries are non dischargeable in bankruptcy.
-However, if injured parties fail to file an adversary proceeding it is discharged in bankruptcy anyway.
+Criminal acts and intentional injuries are non dischargeable in bankruptcy.
+However, if injured parties fail to file an adversary proceeding and object to the discharge it is often discharged in bankruptcy anyway.
 Bankruptcy won’t stop criminal courts from ordering criminal restitution.
 Bankruptcy is only a defense in Civil Court.

-- Drunken Driving Accidents.
-You can get your license back if you get a discharge in bankruptcy.
+You can get your license back from a civil judgment if you get a discharge in bankruptcy.
 Drunk driving accident victims must file adversary actions in bankruptcy court and prove drunk driving or chance being forever barred from collecting and you get your license back.
 (Learn how in the bankruptcy manual)

-- Marital Property Settlement Agreements to pay a debt.
-Filing a Chapter 13 normally eliminates your obligation to pay the marital property settlement listing a marital property settlement in a Chapter 7 won’t.
+Filing a Chapter 13 normally eliminates your obligation to pay the marital property settlement if you properly structure the plan.
+Just listing a marital property settlement in a Chapter 7 won’t.